AlexeyPopovUA/advanced-logger/README.md

   5.  instant (received 1 log -> sent 1 log) (done! \o/ )
 * Should be able to group duplicated logs in certain time interval (done! \o/ )
 * Should support different remote logger endpoints

+## Usage

+Find examples for browser and nodejs environments in **/example** folder.
+Normal documentation will be written soon.